 Some weapons are especially dangerous and simply have no lawful purpose.
 Switchblades, gravity knives (which are similar to switchblades but use centrifugal force rather than a spring to open), ballistic knives (which literally shoot out the blade as a projectile), stun guns, and metal knuckles would fall into this category.

 Pursuant to rules and regulations adopted by the state board of education, whenever a school employee seizes or comes upon any dangerous weapon other than a firearm, the school official should immediately advise the county prosecutor or appropriate law enforcement official, and secure the weapon pending the response by law enforcement to retrieve and take custody of the dangerous weapon.
 As with firearms, a school employee who has taken a dangerous weapon into custody is required to take reasonable precautions, in accordance with local board of education procedures, to prevent its theft, destruction, or unlawful use by any person.
-The employee is responsible to notify the Superintendent of Schools.
+The employee is responsible to notify the Superintendent.

 Note that the procedures concerning a knife or other deadly weapon are somewhat different from the rules concerning firearms.
 Whereas school officials are absolutely required in all cases to call police when a firearm is discovered, school officials are encouraged, but not required, to call police upon discovery of certain other types of weapons.
 In deciding how best to exercise discretion, school officials should use common sense.

 In deciding whether to call the police, school officials should carefully consider the nature and danger of the weapon and any legitimate uses that it may have.
 Utility or razor knives, sometimes also called “box cutters”, for example, have many useful and legitimate functions, but are nonetheless also used by some adolescents as easily concealed weapons, and generally do not belong in schools except, perhaps, in arts and crafts classrooms.